nymtech/docs/content/validators/installing-testnet.md

 ## Building

-`make localnet-build` builds out a configuration directory for a Nym testnet that runs on your local machine.
+`make localnet-build` builds out a configuration directory for a Nym network that runs on your local machine.
 Listing the directory structure gives you this layout of files and directories.
 Use `tree build/` to list the directory tree.

 > List the `build` directory using the `tree` command.
 If you don't have `tree` installed, just poke around using `ls`.